CicadaSeventeen/debian-input-method-guide/README.md

 3. table can be used to input many lanugages and symbols but not a good solution too
 4. Chinese addons is a fcitx5 metapachage providing most Chinese input method excepting zhuyin/chewing
 5. "bad" means it can be support by like rime\m17n\table but there is not any good out-of-box solution
+6. `fcitx` sometimes also called 'fcitx4' to be distinguished from `fcitx5`.
+They are maintained by one developer.

 ### IM Framework Suggestion:
 1. Use `fcitx5` if it supports you language in Debian Stable or flatpak, unless you are on gnome desktop